Valentines's Day Group Wedding Registration Now Open

 Marriage in Florida is a three-part process.
 You must (1.) apply for a license with a Clerk of Courts, (2.) perform the ceremony in the State of Florida, and (3.) then record the license with the Clerk's office.
 The entire process is completed in six easy steps, which are outlined below.
 A detailed FAQ section is also available in the right-hand column.

 Please note: once couples complete the marriage application process, they must wait three days to get married, unless they have completed a premarital course from a list of approved providers (see step 3).
 Non-Florida residents are exempt of any waiting period.

 Apply for a License (Steps 1 through 4):

-- Complete the Marriage Application Online: Couples should complete the online marriage application before visiting our office.
+- Complete the Marriage Application Online: Couples must complete the online marriage application before visiting our office.
 Once submitted, the couple must appear in person within 90 days to complete the process.

 - Optional Premarital Course: Couples may attend a premarital course offered by an approved provider.
 The required 3-day waiting period is waived for couples who present a completion certificate from an approved provider.
 Completion of a premarital course also reduces the marriage license cost.
 Approved providers are available in our Premarital Course Providers Directory.

 - An accepted form of identification: